ISHITA-PATOLIYA792/face-sync/README.md

-# Mindmotion: Real-Time Face-Based Applications
+# Face-Sync: Real-Time Face-Based Applications

 This project provides a real-time application that integrates two features:
 1. **Sleep Detection**: Monitors the user’s eye state (open or closed) to detect drowsiness.
 If the user has their eyes closed for a specified period (e.g., 5 minutes), an alarm will be triggered.